iotelligence/flask-carpark/README.md

 ## Test case:
    	Dashboard page

 ## Description
-Dashboard page for display occupancy map that available and occupied

-## Procedure

-(1) Dashboard page sent request to server ([Get]/export) (2) receive .csv file from server
-(3) display data on dashboard page

-## expected results
-To display occupancy map that available and occupied

-## Test case:
-   Dashboard page

-## Description
 	Dashboard is page for display occupancy map.
 It shows status of slot that available or occupied.

 ## Procedure
 	(1) Dashboard page send request to server
 	(2) To receive .csv file from server
 	(3) To display data on dashboard page

 ## Test data
-•	To send request to server ([get])
+	To send request to server ([get])

 ## Expected results
 	To receive .csv file from server
 	To display occupancy map that available and occupied